First-person shooter: Definition

 First-person shooters are a type of shooter game that relies on a first-person point of view with which the player experiences the action through the eyes of the character.
-They differ from third-person shooters in that, in a third-person shooter, the player can see the character they are controlling (usually from behind, or above).
 The primary design focus is combat, mainly involving firearms or other types of long range weapons.
+First-person shooters differ from third-person shooters in that, in a third-person shooter (including twin-stick shooters), the player can see the character they are controlling (usually from behind, or above), i.e., the game is played from a third-person perspective.
+(Note: To be sure, some shooters may offer different modes for first-person and third-person perspectives, such as PlayerUnknown's Battlegrounds and the Call of Duty series, some of whose zombies modes include a twin-stick mode, Dead Ops Arcade.)

-A defining feature of the genre is "player-guided navigation through a three-dimensional space."
+A defining feature of the first-person shooter genre is "player-guided navigation through a three-dimensional space."
 This is a defining characteristic that clearly distinguishes the genre from other types of shooting games that employ a first-person perspective, including light gun shooters, rail shooters, shooting gallery games, or older shooting electro-mechanical games.
 First person-shooter games are thus categorized as being distinct from light gun shooters, a similar genre with a first-person perspective which uses dedicated light gun peripherals, in contrast to the use of conventional input devices.
 Light-gun shooters (like Virtua Cop) often feature "on-rails" (scripted) movement, whereas first-person shooters give the player complete freedom to roam the surroundings.